-During 2015 and 2014, the Company modified the terms of awards granted to 25 and 45 employees, respectively, in connection with its system optimization initiative and G&A realignment plan discussed in Note 4 as well as the Bakery sale discussed in Note 18.
+During 2017 and 2015, the Company modified the terms of awards granted to 31 and 25 employees, respectively, in connection with its system optimization initiative and G&A realignment plans discussed in Note 4 as well as the Bakery sale discussed in Note 18.
 These modifications resulted in the accelerated vesting of certain stock options and performance-based awards upon termination of such employees.
-As a result, during 2015, the Company recognized net increases in share-based compensation of \$5,977, of which \$5,624, \$181 and \$172 was included in "Reorganization and realignment costs," "General and administrative" and "Net income from discontinued operations," respectively, as a result of the modifications.
-During 2014, the Company recognized a net increase in share-based compensation of \$2,376, of which \$4,472 was included in "Reorganization and realignment costs" with an offsetting reduction to "General and administrative" of \$2,096.
+As a result, during 2017, the Company recognized an increase in share-based compensation of \$4,930 which was included in "Reorganization and realignment costs."
+During 2015, the Company recognized an increase in share-based compensation of \$5,977, of which \$5,624, \$181 and \$172 was included in "Reorganization and realignment costs," "General and administrative" and "Net income from discontinued operations," respectively, as a result of the modifications.